-"We will respect people's rights in all that we do and plan our services and are with them.
+"We will respect people's rights in all that we do.
 Wherever and by whom it is provided, care will be safe and compassionate, meeting agreed national standards, providing excellent outcomes and an experience that is as good as it could be."